 Vienna’s supermarkets are a treasure trove for tourists.
-All the chains offer decent quality at surprisingly reasonable prices for a capital city.
+All the chains offer decent quality at surprisingly reasonable prices for the capital city of a wealthy country.

 - Promotions often involve significant discounts

-- Vegetarian, vegan and gluten-free products now frequent
+- Vegetarian, vegan, gluten-free & lactose-free products now frequent

 - Watch opening times, though